CosminEugenDinu/latex-setup-library/README.md

 # Setup LaTeX in Windows + WSL (Ubuntu)
 Mini-framework used as starting point for document creation with LaTeX typesetting system.
 Contains an example of calling an external program from within a `.tex` document, retrieving it’s standard output and compiling the resulting document to `pdf`.
-More specifically `dynamic-syntax-highlight.tex` calls the python program `syntax_highlight.py` - a simple code parser - that returns formatted latex text with highlighting theme applied.
+More specifically `dynamic-syntax-highlight.tex` calls the python program `syntax_highlight.py` - a simple code parser - that returns formatted latex text with highlighting theme applied (i.e. write documentation in LaTeX that require code snippets).
 Examples can be found in `built` folder.

 ### Install pdflatex (file.tex -> file.pdf)
 ```bash